rogernogueraplanesas/portugal-weather-analysis/README.md

 > SQLite for the database creation.

 > QGIS is used throughout this project.<br>
 > Also known as Quantum GIS, is a geographic information system (GIS) software.
-More information can be found [here](https://qgis.org/en/site/about/index.html).
+More information [here](https://qgis.org/en/site/about/index.html).

 <br>